Weak porosity on metric measure spaces: Weakly porous sets and dyadic weakly porous sets

-The rest of this section is devoted to prove that the two formulations of weak porosity and doubling conditions are equivalent.
+The rest of this section is devoted to proving that the two formulations of weak porosity and doubling conditions are equivalent.
 More precisely, a weakly porous set $E$ whose maximal hole function $h_E$ is doubling is dyadic weakly porous with $g_E$ doubling as well, and vice-versa.

-We start with the following lemma, which we will invoke multiple times in the paper.
+We begin with the following lemma, which we will invoke several times in the paper.

 \begin{lemma}[Large cubes inside balls] Let $B=B(x,r)$ be a ball, and $Q$ a cube in some grid $\mathcal{D}_t$ with $B \subsetneq Q$.
 Then there exists a cube $\widehat{Q} \in \mathcal{D}(Q)$ with $x\in \widehat{Q} \subset B$ and $r\leq \frac{2A}{\theta} \theta^{g(\widehat{Q})}.$ \end{lemma} \begin{proof} Consider the set of integers